 However, there is good news that you might not be aware of!
-There’s a commercial HVAC tax credit for 2018 that can offset a big portion of the cost.
+There’s a commercial HVAC tax credit for this year that can offset a big portion of the cost.

 Let me briefly explain how that works:

-Right now (until the end of 2018), there’s a new tax rule that lets you deduct the entire cost of the hvac equipment, plus installation, on your 2018 tax return.
+Now there’s a new tax rule that lets you deduct the entire cost of the HVAC equipment, plus installation, on your tax return.
 Now that makes a big difference in your cost!

 This is especially helpful for those who are replacing old R22 HVAC systems that are being phased out.
 Get this helpful guide that explains more.